forthright48/notes/networking/dos.md

   Recall that for a legitimate ACK, the value in the acknowledgment field is equal to the initial sequence number in the SYNACK (the cookie value in this case) plus one.
 The server can then run the same hash function using the source and destination IP address and port numbers in the SYNACK (which are the same as in the original SYN) and the secret number.
 If the result of the function plus one is the same as the acknowledgment (cookie) value in the client’s SYNACK, the server concludes that the ACK corresponds to an earlier SYN segment and is hence valid.
 The server then creates a fully open connection along with a socket.

 - On the other hand, if the client does not return an ACK segment, then the original SYN has done no harm at the server, since the server hasn’t yet allocated any resources in response to the original bogus SYN.

+The SYN cookie is composed of timestamp (5 bits), MSS (3 bit) and the hash of secret key + IP information (24) bit.
+Here timestamp is not an actual timestamp, instead a slow incrementing value (e.g, time() >> 6).
+Timestamp is included to make sure session has not expired.

+## IP Fragmented Attack (Teardrop)

+Fragments arrive to victim with incorrect offset, due to which victim is unable to reconstruct them.
+It eats up the buffer and prevents it from receiving anymore packets.